 Inventories consist primarily of battery management systems and the related subcomponents and are stated at the lower of cost (first-in, first-out) or net realizable value.
 The Company evaluates inventories to determine if write-downs are necessary due to obsolescence or if the inventory levels are in excess of anticipated demand at market value based on consideration of historical sales and product development plans.
-The Company has no adjustment related to obsolete inventory during the years ended June 30, 2022 and 2021.
+The Company recorded an adjustment related to obsolete inventory in the amount of approximately \$354,000 and \$111,000 during the year ended June 30, 2023 and 2022, respectively.